Chelsea vs. Liverpool (2021/22 Premier League, January 2) Betting Tips & Predictions

 While everyone is getting ready for the New Years’ festivities, this is the best time as any to launch your favourite soccer betting app and comb through the Premier League betting lines to find the best bets for the first fixtures of 2022.

-So without further ado, let’s jump into our free EPL betting preview, where we take a look at the Chelsea vs. Liverpool odds and provide you with our expert picks and value bets for you to place today!
+So without further ado, let’s jump into our free EPL betting preview, where we look at the Chelsea vs Liverpool odds and provide you with our expert picks and value bets for you to place today!

 Chelsea +0 (6/5)